nixworks/public/news/2007/08/29/README.md

 ##### United States Senate
 ### [ The United States Senate Republican Party leadership requests that Senator Larry Craig of Idaho stand aside from his Senate committees until the United States Senate Select Committee on Ethics makes a ruling on his situation.
 Senator Craig agrees. ](/news/2007/08/29/the-united-states-senate-republican-party-leadership-requests-that-senator-larry-craig-of-idaho-stand-aside-from-his-senate-committees-unti.md)
-_Context: Larry Craig, Republican, Idaho, Senate committees, Senate Select Committee on Ethics, United States Senate_
+_Context: United States Senate, Republican, Senate committees, Larry Craig, Senate Select Committee on Ethics, Idaho_

 ##### John Holmes
 ### [ John Holmes, the United Nations' emergency relief coordinator, warns that refugees of the Darfur conflict are arming themselves and may soon be able to defend themselves if the Sudanese government renews its attacks. ](/news/2007/08/29/john-holmes-the-united-nations-emergency-relief-coordinator-warns-that-refugees-of-the-darfur-conflict-are-arming-themselves-and-may-soo.md)
-_Context: Darfur conflict, Under-Secretary-General for Humanitarian Affairs and Emergency Relief Coordinator, John Holmes, United Nations_
+_Context: Darfur conflict, Under-Secretary-General for Humanitarian Affairs and Emergency Relief Coordinator, United Nations, John Holmes_

 ##### Palestinian
 ### [ Three Palestinian children are killed in an explosion between Beit Lahiya and the Jabalya refugee camp in the Gaza Strip caused by Israeli tank fire.
 The Israeli Defence Forces later claim they were aiming for rocket launchers in the area directed towards Israel, but eyewitnesses and medical sources said that there were no gunmen or rocket launchers at the scene. ](/news/2007/08/29/three-palestinian-children-are-killed-in-an-explosion-between-beit-lahiya-and-the-jabalya-refugee-camp-in-the-gaza-strip-caused-by-israeli.md)